 By identifying, defining and choosing the intermediate level, as operational one for programming development, an important original feature has been decided in MIDA development.
 It comes together with the choice of an entity for setting the feasible scope of the industrial problems which may be regarded as a basic object of the decision analysis.
 It was called PDA or Production Distribution Area.
 It helped to respond to the necessity of a formal modeling of industrial structure (IS) of the chemical industry.
-In fact, this subject is formally described in (Dobrowolski, Zebrowski, 1989).
+In fact, this subject is formally described in the next paper of the series.